Correction:

-An earlier version of the photo caption in this article said that Brooke Coburn’s backyard ice skating rink is illegal.
+Correction: An earlier version of the photo caption in this article said that Brooke Coburn’s backyard ice skating rink is illegal.
 It was initially built without the proper approval.
 Coburn was granted a building permit for the rink on Dec.
 7. The caption has been revised.

-Annie Gowen/The Washington Post - The Northwest home that was once the vice presidential residence of Richard M. Nixon is in the news again after a managing director at the Carlyle Group moved in and launched extensive renovations on the property that included installing an ice skating rink in the back yard that was initially built without the proper approval.
+The Northwest home that was once the vice presidential residence of Richard M. Nixon is in the news again after a managing director at the Carlyle Group moved in and launched extensive renovations on the property that included installing an ice skating rink in the back yard that was initially built without the proper approval.
 Coburn was granted a building permit for the rink on Dec.
-7.
+7. (Annie Gowen/The Washington Post)

 First they built a retaining wall.
 Then they flattened the steep slope of the back yard with bulldozers.
 But the true purpose of the construction project on Forest Lane didn’t become apparent until just a few weeks ago, when workers arrived with two large cooling units and began installing barrier walls with a jaunty gold stripe.